LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_9.md

-# 🎓 Génération 9 - Paldea/Kitakami
+# 🎓 Generation 9 - Paldea/Kitakami

-### 📜 **Liste des invocations de la Première Génération**
+### 📜 **List of Generation IX Summons**

 <p align="center">
-Des profondeurs du Grand Cratère de Paldea aux contes populaires de Kitakami, de nouvelles légendes émergent.
-Certaines sont connues depuis des siècles, d'autres restent encore entourées de mystère.
+From the depths of Paldea’s Great Crater to the folk tales of Kitakami, new legends are emerging.
+Some have been known for centuries, while others remain shrouded in mystery.
 </p>

 ## 🦖 Koraidon